 Other While all reasonable care will be taken, the BFAC will accept no responsibility for damage to work during installation, display or dismantling of the exhibition.
 The participating artist is responsible for: a) insurance of all works for the duration of the exhibition including delivery and collection and b) delivery, collection and any associated costs of works entered in the exhibition.

 Entry Fee Accepted entries must pay a $20 entry fee per artist, per artwork upon selection.
 Entry Fee includes GST.
 All proceeds from entry fees fund exhibition-related expenses.

-DO NOT submit an entry form if you cannot follow through.
-Do not double-book your work, commit it to other conflicting exhibitions, or sell it without securing its availability for our exhibit, after submitting to this exhibition.
+PLEASE ONLY submit an entry form if you can follow through to committing your work to this exhibition.
+Please do not double-book your work, ie. commit it to other conflicting exhibitions; or sell it without securing its availability for our exhibit, after submitting your application.